glorynguyen/code-compiler/README.md

 - **🗜️ Minification** — Optional minify to squeeze out maximum compression
 - **💰 Token Savings Calculator** — See how many tokens and dollars you're saving (based on GPT-4 pricing)
 - **📊 Dependency Graph Visualization** — Interactive tree view showing how your files are connected via imports
-- **📁 Folder Selection** — Process all JS/TS files in a folder at once
+- **📁 Folder Selection** — Process all JS/TS files in a folder with file-by-file selection
 - **📋 Clipboard Support** — Copy directly to clipboard for instant pasting into AI chats
 - **💾 File Export** — Save combined code to a file for sharing or archiving
 - **🎨 Beautiful UI** — Modern gradient design with smooth animations